CaptainGabriel/Football_and_Node.js-Part_1/README.md

 The final results - HTML files - are made by the module _"writer.js"_ in conjuntion with the files inside "**web_stuff**".
 This files generate the HTML.

-The programm also supports the option _"-bootstrap"_ which will make the html files use the css file made by the bootstrap library instead of using the one made by us.
+The program also supports the option _"-bootstrap"_ which will make the html files use the css file made by the bootstrap library instead of using the one made by us.

 ## How to use